GasLeak/snow_layer/README.md

-# snow_layer
+UNPACK THE .ZIP

+This pack is best paired with Optifine!
-This is a resource pack that I'm working on here and there, it isn't anything too great, join our discord or something idk https://discord.gg/8KjYsBcfxM
+This is just a pack i'm working on to practice texturing and whatnot, if you'd like to join our discord here is an invite;
+https://discord.gg/8KjYsBcfxM